Questions, Comments? Send me an email (Please include what page you were on. This is the "Joule Thief Information Page".)

 I also made a replacement Car boot/trunk lighting, Ham Shack Lighting, LED Tester, and a Piano Light "bulb" out of two LED modules with three LEDs in each of them, the base of a dead LED light bulb, and the circuit from inside a 12V, 500mA switching power supply.

-Coming as soon as I take some photos and write it up: Is the 5 LED Night Light that plugs into the AC wall socket and uses about 250mW (about 1/4 Watt.)
+The 5 LED night-light that plugs into the AC wall socket and uses about 250mW (about 1/4 Watt.)

 Questions, Comments?
 Send me an email (Please include what page you were on.
 This is the Joule Thief page.)